View ProfileTzadik Eliakim

 About Eliakim Architects

 Eliakim Architects was founded in 1991 by Architects Tzadik Eliakim and Elie Eliakim.
-Inbal Steiner and Ron Henzel are associate Architects.
+Arch.
+Inbal Steiner is an associate architect.

 The firm is unique in the extent of its services which include architectural planning, project management in all aspects and phases of planning, and consultant team coordination and management.

 The spectrum of the projects that the firm executes include urban master plans, neighborhoods, detailed construction plans, as well as detailed design of residential buildings, offices, and public, commercial, and logistics structures.

 The firm’s projects are characterized by the architectural integration between aesthetics and functionality, from the urban perspective down to the finest details of the building in order to reach full planning perfection.